Sjleal/aws-apigw-documentdb/README.md

-# Using AWS Cloudformation to automate the setup of API Gateway and DocuemntDB Resources
+# Using AWS Cloudformation to automate the setup of API Gateway and DocumentDb Resources
 ## Overview

 The REST API in this project can perform operations of insert update, delete and read against a collection of an Amazon DocumentDB resource.
 This design includes the creation of resources in AWS, like an Amazon DocumentDB, AWS Lambda functions and an AWS API Gateway, all of this  will be deployed through a templete in AWS CloudFormation.